The oldest public wildflower garden in the United States

 Names: The genus, Silene, is from the Greek word seilenos and believed to be derived from Silenus who was the foster father of the Greek god Bacchus.
 Silenus was described as covered with foam, a reference to the white foam frequently found on stems of this genus.
 The species, stellata, is a Latin word applied to plants with flowers that have a star-like appearance.
-The author names for the plant classification are: First to classify was '(L.)' which refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
+The author names for the plant classification are: First to classify in 1853 was '(L.)' which refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 He assigned the name Cucubalus stellatus.
 His work was amended in 1811 to the current name assigned by ‘W.T.Aiton’ which refers to William Townsend Aiton (1766-1849), Scottish botanist, son of William Aiton, he succeeded his father as director of Kew Gardens, was a founder of the Royal Horticultural Society, and published a second edition of his father’s catalogue Hortus Kewensis.

 Comparisons: This Silene is distinct with the frilly petal lobes and the leaves in a whorl.
 Close relatives with white flowers that may be mistaken for this species are: Night-flowering Catchfly, S. noctiflora, which also has 3 styles, but flowers open at night; White Campion, S. latifolia, which has white petals but opposite leaves and Evening Campion, S. nivea, which has no ribs on the calyx and opposite leaves.

-Above: Note the upper most leaf set is a pair not a whorl.
-Drawing from Britton, N.L., and A. Brown.
+Above: Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.